biocpp/biocpp-core/doc/howto/write_a_view/index.md

 For many more complex views you will have to define the sentinel type yourself or derive it from the underlying type in a similar manner to how we derived the iterator type.
-Often you can use `std::default_sentinel_t` as the type for your sentinel and implement the "end-condition" in the iterator's equality comparison operator against that type.
+Often you can use `std::default_sentinel_t` as the type for your sentinel and implement the\n"end-condition" in the iterator's equality comparison operator against that type.

 \snippet doc/howto/write_a_view/solution_view.cpp view_constructors